TIBCOSoftware/snappydata/docs/install.md

 In the command prompt, go to the directory where the **snappydata-ec2-`<version>`.tar.gz** is extracted or the aws/ec2 directory of your local clone of snappy-cloud-tools repository.

-The script-command can invoked in following format.
+The script-command can be invoked in following format.

 `./snappy-ec2 -k <your-key-name> -i <your-keyfile-path> <action> <your-cluster-name>`